datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 **This is the hands-on part: get your Astra DB CQL Console ready!**

 Now you can go ahead and actually create a table in Astra DB.
 You will be using the `todos` keyspace created earlier.
-This will be the table used by the TODO App that will be built in the next weeks of this bootcamp, so pay attention!
+This will be the table used by the TODO App that will be built in Weeks 3-4 of this bootcamp, so pay attention!

 > The TODO App is a rather simple application: its whole data model will fit into a single table,